Thakurvaibhav/k8s/monitoring/README.md

 Setup:

-1. If you have not already deployed the nginx-ingress then
+1. If you have not already deployed the nginx-ingress controller then
-    - Comment out statement 191 to 210 or Uncomment statement 183 or 184 depending          upon your cluster setup.
+    - Uncomment `type: LoadBalancer` field in Grafana and Prometheus Services.
-2. Deployment: kubectl deploy -f k8s/monitoring/monitoring.yaml
+2. Deployment: kubectl deploy -f k8s/monitoring/
 3. Once grafana is running:
  	- Access grafana at grafana.yourdomain.com in case of Ingress or http://<LB-IP>:3000 in case of type: LoadBalancer
  	- Add DataSource: